News & Articles

 Client Support

-Employee Share Schemes – Incentivise, Motivate and Reward your employees
+Employee Share Schemes – Incentivise, motivate and reward your employees

 28/05/2020

-1. An Enterprise Management Incentive (EMI) scheme.
+1. An Enterprise Management Incentive (EMI) scheme

-Any gain from the value at date of grant to the date of an eventual share sale is generally subject to Capital Gains Tax (CGT) and most shares acquired through EMI schemes meet the conditions for the beneficial 10% rate of Capital Gains Tax by virtue of entrepreneurs’ relief.
+Any gain from the value at date of grant to the date of an eventual share sale is generally subject to Capital Gains Tax (CGT) and most shares acquired through EMI schemes meet the conditions for the beneficial 14% rate of Capital Gains Tax by virtue of Business Asset Disposal Relief (increasing to 18% from April 2026).

-2. A direct share award.
+2. A direct share award

-3. Issuing ‘Hurdle Shares’
+3. Issuing ‘Growth Shares’

-4. Direct share award for market value but on a ‘nil paid’ basis.
+4. Direct share award for market value but on a ‘nil paid’ basis

-Under this route, the employee would be issued shares at their market value, but the employee would only pay the nominal value of the shares at the date of issue.
-The balance would be left unpaid until they sold the shares, at which point they have the funds to pay the remainder.
+Under the direct share award for market value on a ‘nil paid’ basis approach, employees are issued shares at their full market value, but they only pay the nominal (face) value upfront.
+The remaining balance is left unpaid until they sell the shares when they have the funds to cover it.

 How can we help?